The Telomian is a rare purebred dog which is the only native Malaysian dog that has been outside of Malaysia.

 They have a very interesting heritage and come from a mix of dingoes, coyotes, and other feral dog breeds that are found across Asia.

-It is likely that the early Telomians were all mutts.
+The early Telomians were likely all mutts.
 Originally, this dog was called Anjing Kampung by the Malaysians which translates to “Village Dog.”

 There is a special club called the Telomian club that was formed for owners to network, and for their dogs to play together.

-Because of their ferrell roots, these dogs are not your typical house pet.
+Because of their ferrell roots, these dogs are not your typical house pets.
 They have maintained a very wild nature, and are not known as easy dogs to train.

 Their strongest urge is to hunt and chase small prey, even if it is against their owner’s wishes.

 If you have any other small household pets like hamsters or rats, it’s not a good idea to bring home a Telomian.
 They are very intelligent dogs and will find a way to get to their prey no matter what.